The information in this article is up to date for tax year 2024 (taxes filed in 2025).

 What is First Time Penalty Abatement?

 Whether your client faced a late payment or late filing penalty, if it’s their first time to incur a penalty from the IRS, they may qualify for First Time Penalty Abatement to help reduce or remove the cost of the fine.
-The First Time Penalty Abatement is available to taxpayers who:
+The First Time Penalty Abatement is available to taxpayers who meet at least one of the following criteria:

-• “didn’t previously have to file a return or you have no penalties for the 3 tax years prior to the tax year in which you received a penalty.”
+- Didn’t previously have to file a return or have no penalties for the 3 tax years prior to the tax year in which they received a penalty

-• have “filed all currently required returns or filed an extension of time to file.”
+- Filed all currently required returns or filed an extension of time to file

 If you think your client may qualify, advise them to call the number on their IRS notice to ask if they are eligible and learn the next steps.
 If you have representation rights before the IRS, you can assist your client in making this call or make the call on their behalf.